Definitions and Examples

 - Introduction to German Translation (GERM 398)

-Translation of archival artefacts (POW letters, Hitler Youth letters, propaganda materials, etc) for inclusion in the South Carolina Digital Library.
+Translation of archival artifacts (POW letters, Hitler Youth letters, propaganda materials, etc) for inclusion in the South Carolina Digital Library.

 - Principles of Micro and Macroeconomics (ECON 221, 222)